 - Red meat and poultry also need careful handling.
 Bacteria can spread if raw meat and poultry touches (or drips onto) ready-to-eat foods.
 Store raw meat and chicken at the bottom of the fridge, covered, so it can’t drip onto other foods.
 Thoroughly clean all utensils, equipment and surfaces after preparing raw meat and poultry before contact with other foods.
 If possible use a separate cutting board specifically for raw meat and chicken.Once cooked, meat and poultry should either be kept hot or cold till served, and like seafood, not left out of the fridge for longer than two hours.

-– The Food Safety Information Council has some excellent tips on keeping food safe when entertaining at this time of year.
+- Keys to safer food are: (1) keep clean; (2) separate raw and cooked; (3) cook thoroughly; (4) keep food at safe temperatures; and (5) use safe water and raw materials.
+The Food Safety Information Council has some excellent tips on keeping food safe when entertaining at this time of year.

 - If you want more recipes to use up excess fruit and vegetables, have a look at the Sydney Markets website for what’s in season this month and recipes to enjoy them.
 Or the Sydney Fish Markets for a range of seafood recipes.